 2. Your Dog’s Condition is Not Improving

 If your pet’s skin condition is not getting better or appears to be getting worse, it might be time to visit a dog dermatologist.
-Keep in mind, skin irritations and infections can cause discomfort, which leads to itching, breaks in the skin, and a greater likelihood of secondary infection.
+Keep in mind, skin irritations like infections and eczema can cause discomfort, which leads to itching, breaks in the skin, and a greater likelihood of secondary infection.
 In other words, the longer you wait, the worse the problem could become.

 3. The Problem is Reoccurring or Chronic